What is File Sync?

-Choose a time point on a specific day from the calendar to perform the backup task every month and you can select multiple days on the calendar.
+Choose a start time on a specific day from the calendar to perform the backup task every month and you can select multiple days on the calendar.

 There are four event trigger types offered by AOMEI Backupper: User logon, User logoff, System startup, and System Shutdown.
-Please noted that Event triggers mode is available in paid versions only, like AOMEI Backupper Professional.
+Please note that Event triggers mode is available in paid versions only, such as AOMEI Backupper Professional.
 Please upgrade to professional if necessary.

-2. User logoff: Set up to perform a sync task automatically when the user is logged off.
+2. User logoff: Set up to perform a sync task automatically when the user logs off.
 Once you log off any user account (administrator or standard), the sync task is performed in the background immediately.
-If the sync task has not completed after you log on an account again, it still continues to run.
-If you log on an administrator account, you can see a small tray of AOMEI Backupper which shows the sync progress.
-If you shut down PC before the sync task has not completed, AOMEI Backupper will prevent the system from shutting down and then continue to complete the sync task first.
-After that, the system will turn off automatically after the sync is complete.
+If the sync task has not completed by the time you log on again, it still continues to run.
+If you log on as an administrator account, you will see a small AOMEI Backupper system tray icon showing the sync progress.
+If you shut down the PC before the sync task has completed, AOMEI Backupper will prevent the system from shutting down and then continue to complete the sync task first.
+After that, the system will shut down automatically.

-3. System startup: Set up to perform sync task automatically when system startup.
-Once the system startup, even though you have not logged on an account to enter in the desktop, the sync task will run in the background immediately.
-If the sync task hasn't completed after you enter into the desktop, it will still continue to run and you can see a small tray of AOMEI Backupper which shows the sync progress after you enter into the desktop through an administrator account.
-If you shut down PC before the sync task is complete, AOMEI Backupper will prevent the system from shutting down and then continue to complete the sync task first.
-After that, the system will turn off automatically after the sync task is complete.
-In addition, you can set time to delay performing the sync task.
-For instance, you set up 5 minutes, so the sync task starts to run after 5 minutes when the system startup.
+3. System startup: Set up to perform a sync task automatically when system startup occurs.
+Once the system has started, even though you have not yet logged on to reach the desktop, the sync task will run in the background immediately.
+If the sync task hasn't completed after you reach the desktop, it will still continue to run and you will see a small AOMEI Backupper system tray icon showing the sync progress if you logged in via an administrator account.
+If you shut down the PC before the sync task is complete, AOMEI Backupper will prevent the system from shutting down and then continue to complete the sync task.
+After which, the system will shut down automatically.
+In addition, you can set a time to delay performing the sync task.
+For instance,you could set up a 5 minute delay, so the sync task starts to run 5 minutes after system startup.